Dfte/Discovery/README.md

 </p>

 # To Do list :
- - Review try/except blocks
- - Add a quick description for each CVE detected by Shodan
  - Query HaveIBeenPowned API to gather statistics about pwned emails
  - May be add some web scanner or API that detects flaws related to a certain CMS
  - Improve the scanning function for different services